DhritiShikhar/service-binding-documentation/docs/getting-started/quick-start.md

 # Quick Start

+_Service Binding Operator should be [installed](./installing-service-binding.md) on the cluster prior to running this quick start guide._

 In this section we are providing a sample application that one can deploy and just use to play around.

 ## Kubernetes